En Swasa Kaatre: Plot

-A seemingly down-to-earth man Arun (Arvind Swamy), leads a life of a computer hacker by day and a thief by night.
-When he meets Madhu (Isha Koppikar), whom he fancies, he wishes to turn over a new leaf.
-But Arun's rogue brother Guru (Prakash Raj), who has been blackmailing him since young to do his dirty deeds, does not think likewise.
+A seemingly down-to-earth man, Arun, leads a life of a computer hacker by day and a thief by night.
+When he meets Madhu, whom he fancies, he wishes to turn over a new leaf.
+But Arun's rogue foster brother Guru, who has been blackmailing him since he was young to do his dirty deeds, does not think likewise.
 A deep love-hate relationship between them which unfolded during their childhood days, traps Arun into a life of crime.
 How Arun chooses between his family and love forms the crux of the story.